mlflow/mlflow/docs/source/projects.rst

     Libraries needed to run the project.
 MLflow currently uses the `Conda <https://conda.io/docs>`_ package manager, which supports both Python packages and native libraries (for example, CuDNN or Intel MKL), to specify dependencies.
-MLflow will use the conda executable given by the ``MLFLOW_CONDA`` environment variable if specified, and default to running "conda" otherwise.
+MLflow will use the conda installation given by the ``MLFLOW_CONDA_HOME`` environment variable if specified (e.g. running conda commands by invoking "$MLFLOW_CONDA_HOME/bin/conda"), and default to running "conda" otherwise.

 Entry Points
     Commands that can be executed within the project, and information about their